FAQs: The Study

 - ENDOCRINE DISRUPTION

-What data will the Ramazzini Institute global study on glyphosate provide?
+What data will the Global Glyphosate Study provide?

-This Study will be performed by scientists who are independent, at an institute that are trusted by the public.
+This Study is being performed by scientists who are independent, at institutes that are trusted by the public.
 Data from the study will include:

 - Full clear long-term data on the toxicity of glyphosate and a glyphosate-based herbicide at real-life exposures